A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 As the CareShield Life upgrades do not accumulate cash value, you may discontinue it without penalties (other than the premiums you’ve already paid).

-So say 5 years down the road and you’re really not able to continue paying the premiums, you may discontinue the upgrade.
-But the disadvantage is that you’ll lose that additional coverage from the supplement.
+So let’s say 5 years down the road and you’re really not able to continue paying the premiums, you may discontinue the upgrade.
+But the disadvantage is that you’ll lose that additional coverage that come with the supplement.
 So speak to your financial consultant before doing anything like that.

 How to Upgrade Your CareShield Life